zaupa-jp/A-TREVel/README.md

 - Vy
 - Vz

 in meters per year.
-When covariance propagation is enabled, standard deviations for both position and velocity components can also be provided.
+When formal covariance propagation is enabled, standard deviations for both position and velocity components can also be provided.

 ## Graphical Interface